 The “Frank Slide” was a tragic rock-slide that took place across the town of Frank, a town known for coal-mining.
 The town was in the Northwest of Alberta.
-The slide itself consisted of 82 million metric tonnes of limestone, and nearly half a mile long, falling down from Turtle Mountain and into the “Crowsnest River” that was at the bottom of the mountain.
-Lasting a little longer than 90 seconds yet still managing to kill an estimated 90 people, the Frank Slide was one of Canada’s most deadliest rock-slides.
+The slide itself comprised 82 million metric tonnes of limestone, and nearly half a mile long, falling down from Turtle Mountain and into the “Crowsnest River” that was at the bottom of the mountain.
+Lasting a little longer than 90 seconds yet still killing about 90 people, the Frank Slide was one of Canada’s deadliest rock-slides.

 The biggest question is, “What caused the slide?”.
-The answer is simply that the structure of Turtle mountain was very unstable due to thrust forces and gravity, and this tragedy was inevitably going to happen.
+The answer is simply that the structure of Turtle mountain was very unstable because of thrust forces and gravity, and this tragedy would inevitably happen.

 The “Frankie Slide” Myth

-A future avalanche is inevitable unfortunately.
-Scientists believe that as Turtle Mountain continues to move at a few millimetres every year, the forces which are holding the mountain together and keeping the structure stable will eventually be overpowered by the unfortunate forces of gravity leading to yet another rock-slide.
-However, the same scientists do not believe that there will be a rock-slide at the same side of the mountain, but it will in fact be towards the south of the mountain.
+A future avalanche is inevitable, unfortunately.
+Scientists believe that as Turtle Mountain continues to move at a few millimetres every year, the unfortunate forces of gravity will eventually overpower the forces which are holding the mountain together and keeping the structure stable leading to yet another rock-slide.
+However, the same scientists do not believe that there will be a rock-slide on the same side of the mountain, but it will, in fact, be towards the south of the mountain.

-Concluding the unfortunate incident, the damage that was caused by the rock-slide consisted of many miners homes, farms, railway lines, factories and even the Frank cemetery.
+Concluding the unfortunate incident, the damage the rock-slide consisted of many miners’ homes, farms, railway lines, factories and even the Frank cemetery caused that miners homes, farms, railway lines, factories and even the Frank cemetery.
 The slide left hundreds devastated and while many were unharmed by it, their homes destroyed and having to start again.
-A lot of those who lived in the town of Frank started lives elsewhere and the town begun to lessen in population.
+A lot of those who lived in the town of Frank started lives elsewhere and the town lessened in population.